shreyasda/Leetcode-Solutions/README.md

-This is my README file.
-It will contain all the solutions I solve on Leetcode in either of the languages Python or Java.
+This repository will contain all the solutions I solve on Leetcode in either of the languages Python or Java.
-Any suggestions or changes are welcomed.

 <!---LeetCode Topics Start-->
 # LeetCode Topics